 However, like with all things which develop suddenly, the growing pains are sharper and the learning curve ill defined.
 That in mind, a blog post to address a certain piece of biker decency seemed necessary.
 Well, that, and like with all our adventures, whatever loose course and smattering of destinations we throw darts at on the map, aka “plan”, inevitably the great cycle of fate throws extra goodies at us, a hidden locale, a whole new road getting lost finds, or, as in this case, a scenario which lends itself well to discourse.

-Yesterday, as we made our way out of town, on the highway shoulder was a sharp looking young man next to his remarkably slick home built homage to the late sixties, broken down.
+Yesterday, as we made our way out of town, on the highway shoulder was a sharp looking young man next to his slick homage to the late sixties, broken down.
 Of course, we immediately we stopped to assist.
 And while we sat talking, waiting for another biker to return who lived conveniently right up the road and had a spare fuel filter and bit of hose available, notes were compared on the longshot that is having another biker stop to help in spite of the massive rider population these days and out came my camera as this entry was born.

 If you’re new to the riding world, or maybe you’ve been riding for a year or two and weren’t aware of this incredibly important piece of biker etiquette, this may be the numero uno on the short list of motorcycle protocol: